By Nolan Kelly

 Here are some of the movies I saw this summer, with my recommendations on the ideal ways to watch them.

-Still from Top Gun: Maverick.
-Courtesy: Skydance Media
+Still from Top Gun: Maverick

-Still from Top Gun: Maverick.
+Still from Joseph Kosinski, Top Gun: Maverick, 2022, 131 min.
 Courtesy: Skydance Media

-You already know what happens in Top Gun: Maverick .
-It’s the same as Top Gun , only the team is more divided, the assignment more dangerous, and this time they play beach football instead of beach volleyball.
+You already know what happens in Top Gun: Maverick.
+It’s the same as Top Gun, only the team is more divided, the assignment more dangerous, and this time they play beach football instead of beach volleyball.
 Tom Cruise’s Scientology-affected agelessness helps underscore the film’s familiarity in a way that is genuinely comforting, as though nothing important has changed since 1986.
 The idea of Cruise not saving the day — always a remote possibility — is unthinkable in this franchise; I was genuinely touched to see that not even the minor characters under his command die.
-Lots of recent war movies like American Sniper or The Hurt Locker pay lip service to the shitty way we now fight wars by incorporating isolation, moral bleakness, and unexpected death.
+Lots of recent war movies like American Sniper (2014) or The Hurt Locker (2008) pay lip service to the shitty way we now fight wars by incorporating isolation, moral bleakness, and unexpected death.
 Sometimes it’s just nicer to cheer on a story that is plain, untroubled fiction, not even deigning to say which “enemy territory” has been enriching its uranium.

 Seeing it in IMAX is like being strapped to the side of a supersonic jet, while allowing you to quietly marvel at the fact that someone really did strap IMAX cameras to the side of a supersonic jet.

 What has changed since 1986 is film technology.
-Maverick ’s raging success in the box office this summer was helped by the fact that it genuinely has the edge on its predecessor in terms of stunts, cinematography, and sound.
+Maverick’s raging success in the box office this summer was helped by the fact that it genuinely has the edge on its predecessor in terms of stunts, cinematography, and sound.
 Seeing it in IMAX is like being strapped to the side of a supersonic jet, while allowing you to quietly marvel at the fact that someone really did strap IMAX cameras to the side of a supersonic jet.
 This makes for a deeply penetrating sensory experience akin to a sound bath.
 Not watching it in IMAX would perhaps make for a tolerable in-flight movie, but only because you’re airborne at the same time as Cruise.

-Still from Bodies Bodies Bodies .
-Courtesy: A24
+Still from Bodies Bodies Bodies

-Still from Bodies Bodies Bodies .
+Still from Halina Reijn, Bodies Bodies Bodies, 2022, 95 min.
 Courtesy: A24

 I recommend seeing Bodies Bodies Bodies in the opposite conditions from those in which I saw it: alone, outdoors, and freshly snubbed from the VIP section by an A24 intern.
 I sat near the back of the New York premiere, which took place at a fenced-in stretch of Fort Greene.
 On all sides, people with more foresight than myself clandestinely cracked open beers; up ahead, the blessed few who had met with the intern’s approval stretched out on a sea of branded beach towels.
 Meanwhile, on the other side of the fence, a small group of picnickers who hadn’t paid for the event cheered after one of them successfully wrapped his jean jacket around an obstructing streetlamp.
 There were three classes of citizen on this small stretch of lawn, and all of us got essentially the same view of the screen.